Japfü Christian College

-Japfü Christian College (JCC) is a co-educational residential Christian College located at Kipfüzha in the Indian state of Nagaland.
+Japfü Christian College (JCC) is a co-educational residential Christian College located at Kipfüzha, Kigwema in the Indian state of Nagaland.
+Established in 1996, it offers bachelors degree in six social sciences discipline, and masters degree in Sociology.

 History

-Japfü College was established in 1996.
+Japfü Christian College was established in 1996.
 The college takes its name from the nearby Mount Japfü.
-JCC is located within the Mission Centre of Japfüphiki Baptist Church Council (JBCC) at Kipfüzha, 12 km south of the capital city, Kohima.
+JCC is located within the Mission Centre of Japfüphiki Baptist Church Council (JBCC) at Kipfüzha, 12km south of the capital city, Kohima.

 Present Day

-The college is equipped with state of the art infrastructures and equipment.
-It's a residential college for both boys and girls.
+The college is a residential college for both boys and girls.

 Courses Offered

-In the field of studies JCC offers honors courses in English, Economics, Education, History, Political Science and Sociology.
+JCC offers honours courses in English, Economics, Education, History, Political Science and Sociology.
 The college caters to the Christian Theological studies too.
+In addition, the college offers masters degree in sociology.

 Faculty

 Dr. Visakhonü Hibo is the Principal of the college.
 Most of the faculty is local.
 Dr. Akho Yhokha is the respective Chairman of the Board of Management.

 Affiliations and Accreditation

 It is affiliated to the Nagaland University.
 It is NAAC accredited with CGPA of 2.51 on four point scale at B + grade.